s12v/akka-stream-sqs/README.md

                        If a message is available, the call will return sooner than WaitTimeSeconds.
 Default is '10'
  - `visibilityTimeout` - The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.
+- `MessageAttributeNames - A list of MessageAttributeNames you want to be able to receive, if you don't provide values here than all message attributes will be ignored.

 For more information, please refer to [AWS SDK for Java](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/overview-summary.html)